-Governor Meetings attended Out of a possible
+Trustee Meetings attended Out of a possible

-Mr T Brown (Chair), Community Governor 3 3
+Mr A J Brown (Chair), Community Trustee 3 3

 Mr M J Scott, Headteacher and Accounting 3 3

 Officer

-Mrs J Doyle, Co-opted Governor 3 3
+Mrs J Doyle, Co-opted Trustee 2 3

-Mrs K Evans, Community Governor 2 3
+Mrs K Evans, Community Trustee 2 3

-Mrs C Hughes, Community Governor 3 3
+Mrs C Hughes, Community Trustee 2 3

-Mr J Wade, Staff Governor 3 3
+Mr J Wade, Staff Trustee 3 3

-Mr C Hayward, Parent Governor 1 1
+Mr C Hayward, Parent Trustee 3 3

-Mrs V Allinson, Parent Governor 1 1

 Review of value for money

-As Accounting Officer, the Headteacher has responsibility for ensuring that the Trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As accounting officer, the Headteacher has responsibility for ensuring that the Trust delivers good value in the use of public resources.
+The Accounting Officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the board of Governors where value for money can be improved, including the use of benchmarking data where appropriate.
+The accounting officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
 The Accounting Officer for the Trust has delivered improved value for money during the year by:

 - In house monitoring by the Leadership Group and middle managers

 - Line Management meetings

 - Annual Performance Management

 - Annual Budget Planning

-- Governors' regular financial review
+- Trustees' regular financial review

 - Audit compliance 2 x Interim Audits and independent Internal Scrutiny Audit

 - Analysis of student performance data

 - OfSTED inspection reports

-- Minutes of Full Governing Body and Governors' Committees
+- Minutes of Full Governing Body and Trustees' Committees